 Have a powerful presence

 Your body language speaks higher volumes about you, rather than the words that come out of your mouth.
 This is especially true when you speak words that are supposed to be meant as strong, but your delivery reflects weakness.
 When you are operating with a strong and confident presence, you are provided with power during negotiation situations.
 The power you hold starts in your mind, which is a correlation of how you envision yourself.
-This is why you need to start practicing positive body language to boost your confidence and sense of power.
+This is why you need to start practising positive body language to boost your confidence and sense of power.
 Practice a power pose to perform better while talking and to think with a sense of power in mind.

 Although body language plays a big role in how your presence is seen, the way you communicate your words also plays a role.
 Eliminate filler words from your vocabulary and think about exactly what you want to say before replying to a question.
 Do not go on and on making a case for why you deserve a raise or promotion.
 Make a short and strong message to open the conversation and proceed with negotiations.
 After you make your argument, remain silent and allow your employer to make the first move.
 Once they make an offer, think before you respond.
 If it is a number that you were not expecting, counter with a number that is based on the research you gather prior to the negotiation.